 It would not be logical enough that the same government who introduced TSA purposely for cutting costs is, at the same time, wittingly or unwittingly loosing such amount to a collector’s pocket.

 If all these are not clear enough, the Senate-dug assertions by the CBN governor apparently are.
 When asked whether he was aware that one percent was being taken from the funds collected for the Federal Government, Emefiele’s response is alarmingly amazing.

 Let me conclude by saying neither the interest of knowing who owns Remita, nor pouring rains of encomium on the Senate for digging REMITA saga to this level should be the priority.
 What should remain ultimate is the concerted effort to make Nigeria an enviable economic state that is at-all-time up to the task of ensuring the well-being of its citizens.

 To this end, President Muhammadu Buhari glaringly has a lot to do.
 Beyond implementations, absolute monitoring of how projects are carried out, unceasing check-up of authorities in charge, and necessary reviews at appropriate time are matters that should be given utmost concern.
 While to the Senate President, let him be re-informed that his word that “the Senate goal is in tandem with that of the Executive; to stamp out corruption and expose mismanagement of public resources” is very much under public surveillance.

-Akorede Shakir writes from NYSC Orientation Camp, Kangere, Bauchi State.
+Written by Akorede Shakir, from NYSC Orientation Camp, Kangere, Bauchi State.